chrisrichardson/git-novice/_episodes/09-conflict.md

 Changes to be committed:

-	modified:   margherita.md
+	modified:   pi.py

 ~~~
 {: .output}

 ~~~
-$ git commit -m "Merging changes from bitbucket"
+$ git commit -m "Merging changes from GitHub"
 ~~~
 {: .bash}

 ~~~
-[master 2abf2b1] Merging changes from bitbucket
+[master 2abf2b1] Merging changes from GitHub
 ~~~
 {: .output}

-Now we can push our changes to bitbucket:
+Now we can push our changes to GitHub:

 ~~~
-$ git push origin master
+$ git push
 ~~~
 {: .bash}